Offer-Letters.com

 The third reason is to avoid having their lawyer get involved until absolutely necessary.

 I have noticed over recent years that the quality of Offer Letters has decreased.
-It seems that non-lawyers are now frequently revising forms once drafted by a lawyer (yes, it's that obvious).
-I am very sympathetic to reducing unnecessary legal expenses (something I focus on when representing my clients), but this is not helpful to employers when there is a future dispute.
+It seems that non-lawyers are now frequently revising forms once drafted by a lawyer.
+I am very sympathetic to reducing unnecessary legal expenses, but this is not helpful to employers when there is a future dispute.

-The good news is if you out-lawyer the Offer Letter writer when submitting your changes, it will pay dividends if there is ever a future dispute.
-I can attest first-hand that well-written key terms in an Offer Letter can avoid millions of dollars in losses for a client when an employer tries to play dirty.
+The good news is that if you out-lawyer the Offer Letter writer when submitting your changes, it will pay dividends if there is ever a future dispute.
+Well-written key terms in an Offer Letter can avoid millions of dollars in losses for a client when an employer tries to play dirty.

 For these reasons, strategic care during Stage 2 has become increasingly important, as it lays the groundwork for what can happen in Stage 3.

-At this point, you have hopefully avoided too much lock-in and have the ability to consider and respond to all of the material terms (as well as to the terms that may be missing from the Offer Letter, to your detriment).
+At this point, you have hopefully avoided too much lock-in and have the ability to consider and respond to all of the material terms, as well as to terms that may be missing from the Offer Letter to your detriment.

-Crucially, although there may have been discussion of equity terms (or other long-term financial incentive plans), these terms are governed by separate, dense voluminous additional legal documents that contain wildly variable legal provisions that affect the actual value of the equity grant.
+Crucially, although there may have been discussion of equity terms or other long-term financial incentive plans, these terms are governed by separate, dense, voluminous additional legal documents that contain wildly variable legal provisions affecting the actual value of the equity grant.

 Executives frequently need to report to a certain position in a company in order to be effective and to maintain career growth.
 Likewise, the description of job responsibilities can be equally important.

-These terms are not legally binding on employers, however, without additional legal concepts being introduced into the Offer Letter.
-Even if additional terms are not negotiated, the reporting relationship terms create an initial understanding and give the executive the moral high ground in any future discussion that ensure around these issues.
+These terms are not legally binding on employers without additional legal concepts being introduced into the Offer Letter.
+Even so, the reporting relationship terms create an initial understanding and give the executive the moral high ground in any future discussion that arises around these issues.

 Since Covid, executives should be defining when and where they are expected to work at a company office, and the freedom to work from home, if important to them.
-Employers are generally free, as above, to change these conditions, unless you get special provisions written into the Offer Letter.
+Employers are generally free to change these conditions unless you obtain special provisions written into the Offer Letter.

-However, for many, salary can be less than half of the total compensation from employment, given the prevalence of equity elements and other beneficial benefits.
+However, for many, salary can be less than half of total compensation given the prevalence of equity elements and other benefits.
 Beware over-emphasis on salary to the exclusion of other negotiable forms of compensation.

-Annual bonuses are common for executives, and should be framed in terms of a percentage of base salary.
-As your base salary increases, hopefully annually, your bonus amount will therefore increase as well.
+Annual bonuses are common for executives and should be framed in terms of a percentage of base salary.
+As base salary increases, hopefully annually, your bonus amount will increase as well.

 In my experience, if an executive is not paid most of their annual bonus target, they are being sent a message about performance, or the company is in financial trouble.
 Either way, it is time to find another job.